-Jesus endured five trials, including two beatings and more personal abuse, leaving him savagely wounded and weakened so much that, strong as he was, he could not carry the crossbeam to his execution as other prisoners did.
-This summary describes some of those tense, rushed events including the hurried and illegal late-night to early-morning meeting of the partial Sanhedrin, the executive council of the priests.
+Jesus endured three religious and three civil trials, including two beatings and more personal abuse, leaving him savagely wounded and weakened so much that, strong as he was, he could not carry the crossbeam to his execution as other prisoners did.
+This summary describes some of those tense, rushed events including the hurried and illegal late-night to earlymorning meeting of the partial Sanhedrin, the executive council of the priests.
 The Sanhedrin of 70 priests collaborated with Rome and was accountable to Roman officials.
-Annas, a former high priest, and his son-in-law Caiaphas, the current high priest, were part of the influential Sadducee priestly families acceptable to and appointed by Roman officials.
+Annas, a former high priest, and his son-inlaw Caiaphas, the current high priest, were part of the influential Sadducee priestly families acceptable to and appointed by Roman officials.